hoopdad/hoopdad.github.io/docs/ai/_drafts/2026-06-20-token-efficiency-how-loop-engineering-works-part1.md

 When I started this quest to make agents do big things, that phrase didn't exist.
-It's only in June of 2026 that it's becoming a phrase, from one of the Anthropic guys I think.
+It's only in June of 2026 that it's becoming a phrase, from one of the Anthropic or OpenClaw guys I think.
 I didn't do loop engineering the way Anthropic markets it though.
 And I took on a really ambitious goal that really stretch the limits of what agents can do.

+A loop in the AI agent world can refer to many things, but is generally rooted in the concept of feedack loops: do something, get feedback from another perspectice, incorporate feedback, get more feedback, and so on.
+Earlier this year "Ralph Loops" were a big idea, but for most uses (not all) seem to waste tokens as compared to letting a human put some upfront thought into it.
+I mean, their bumbling namesake Ralph Wiggum of The Simpsons isn't exactly known for his thinking.
+Maybe Lisa (Simpson) Loops would offer potential if it exists.

+Loop Engineering as shared on socials usually refers to a dpecific "/loop" mode of Claude Code that will put your prompt into a feedback loop.
+The good idea out of this is to make these feedback loops more accessible to anyone.

 With this understanding of Loop Engineering under my belt, and soon with your knowledge of it as well, we can all decide upon good and